vbaconnet-ledger/developer-portal/_docs/transport/web-hid-usb.md

 }
 ```

-The browser will ask you that the website is malicious, to continue, click on “advanced settings” and then on “continue to the localhost site”.
+The browser will ask you that the website is malicious, to continue, click on "advanced settings" and then on "continue to the localhost site".
 Now you can test to connect your Ledger device on your android just like the [previous step](#web-app-test).